-We wanted to try and cover all genres across the ages and represent as many different types of movies as possible.
-We also tried to include movies with original concepts or the ones that are the first of their kind in one way or the other.
-We also took the liberty of including some of our personal favorites as well.
+We wanted to try and cover all genres across the ages and represent as many different types of movies as possible and to include movies with original concepts or the ones that are the first of their kind in one way or the other.
+This list also includes some of our personal favorites too.

-Though, primarily, this collection offers a "must watch" list for the new audience members or any Sci-Fi initiate.
 It goes without saying that this list is far from definitive and we apologize if your favorite movie has been omitted.
-There is a slight bias to more modern movies, well post 1970's, as they are fresher in our minds.
+There is a slight bias to more modern movies (mainly post 1970's), as they are fresher in our minds.

 Anyway, let's stop messing around and get stuck in.
 Here is our list of 50 movies every scientist and engineer should watch.
 We've tried to keep them in chronological order for you.

 Practically a work of art and a formative piece of Sci-Fi, its imagery remains potent almost 90 years later.
-Incredible.
+An incredible must-watch.

 Not the first adaptation of Mary Shelley’s novel but certainly the most iconic.
 A must watch for anyone really.

 3. Then there's The Day The Earth Stood Still, 1951